 That happened to me on eBay for similar reasons.
 Be warned.

-Artists have always had to find ways to make money from their art.
+Freelance artists have always had to find creative ways to make money from their art.
 In the past, this meant finding a patron or selling their work through galleries.
-However, with the rise of the internet, the world has opened up more opportunities than ever for artists to make money.
+Now with the rise of the internet, the art world has opened up for artists with more opportunities to make money than ever before.

-If you are committed to making a living with your art, it can be done, but please don’t be fooled into thinking there is an easy way, it’s hard work.
-Even passive income involves a lot of work before the money starts to roll in.
+If you’re committed to making art as your full-time job, it can be done, but don’t be fooled into thinking there’s an easy way, it’s hard work.
+Even passive income involves a lot of work before any money starts to roll in.

-Making art for a living is like anything else you do for money, it’s a business.
-There are no guarantees, but those who are prepared to put in the hours, are the most likely to find success.
+Making art for money is a business, with no guarantees, but those prepared to put in the hours, are the artists most likely to succeed.

 If you want to dig deeper into selling your art, check these posts out: